About Who We Are

 Habitat for Humanity of Greater Lowell (HFHGL) is a nonprofit 501(c)(3) organization that works to strengthen families and communities through affordable homeownership opportunities.
 HFHGL works in partnership with corporations, like-minded community groups, faith-based organizations, and individual volunteers to develop communities with people in need by building and renovating simple, decent, energy efficient, affordable homes.
 Not only do Habitat families pay for their homes through a monthly mortgage, they also put in between 225 and 400 hours of sweat equity prior to becoming homeowners.

-Since its founding in 1991, HFHGL has built or renovated a total of 28 homes in Bedford, Billerica, Concord, Lowell, Reading, and Westford.
-To date, HFHGL’s 2 largest completed projects were a 3-duplex, located at Harmony Way in Lowell. and an 8 home neighborhood on Carter Way, Bedford.
+Since its founding in 1991, HFHGL has built or renovated a total of 32 homes in Bedford, Billerica, Concord, Lowell, Reading, and Westford and completed 6 Critical Repair jobs for our Veterans and elderly.
+To date, HFHGL’s 2 largest completed projects were a 3-duplex neighborhood, located at Harmony Way in Lowell and an 8 home neighborhood on Carter Way, Bedford.
 HFHGL projects have placed more than 100 people into quality housing.
-In addition, HFHGL has funded the construction of 45 homes globally through HFHI’s Tithing program.
+In addition, HFHGL has funded the construction of 50 homes globally through HFHI’s Tithing program.

 Habitat for Humanity’s vision is a world where everyone has a safe and decent place to live and housing poverty and homelessness are eliminated.
 We believe that the home is a key catalyst in helping to permanently break the cycle of poverty.